Archive for May, 2009

 Meanwhile, taking photos is still a daily activity because there’s always something beautiful somewhere, and it sure is a nice way to take a break..

-This painting, just sold, won the Visual Art Society of Texas title of Artist of the Year for me at Thursday night’s meeting.
-This piece hangs vertically, horizontally or flipped 2 ways; four orientation options.
-Most of the Zen Garden series are experimental, seeking various ways to obtain the raked sand look without having to pay high prices for the ready-made texturized mediums that don’t cover much surface.
+This painting, just sold, won the Visual Art Society of Texas title of Artist of the Year (2009) for me at Thursday night’s meeting.
+This piece hangs vertically, horizontally or can be flipped upside down 2 ways; four different orientation hanging-options.
+Most of the Zen Garden series are experimental, seeking various ways to obtain the raked sand look without having to pay high prices for the ready-made texture mediums that don’t cover much surface.
 Zen Garden #2 uses kitty litter bought at the dollar store mixed in varying portions with the above fillers, scooped into a large ziploc bag that was cut in the corner and squeezed out like cake icing onto the canvas.
 I still had to maneuver the medium into place with fingers because it was so thick coming out of the bag, due to the new absorption factors of new brands of kitty litter.
-Maybe fish sand and pebbles next time (..or any number of other pet products that are ‘way less expensive than art supplies?!)
+I’ll experiment with aquarium sand and pebbles, or any number of other pet products that are far less expensive than art supplies.

 While titles and awards can help refuel encouragement, finding our own source of motivation keeps us working and growing continually, regardless.
 Robert Genn in The Painter’s Keys has some interesting words about the subject of jurying and acceptance or non-acceptance, quoting Jung, Your vision will become clear only when you look into your heart.
 Who looks outside, dreams.
 Who looks inside, awakens.

-Four cropped pieces of the 1999 painting that inspired this chair hang above it, framed red; the chair and small paintings are a set.
+Sumac Bushes, 47H x 22W x 16D inches refurbished directors chair, acrylics on canvas.
+Four cropped pieces of the 1999 painting that inspired this chair hang above it, updated and framed red; the chair and small paintings are a set.